Jane Shirreff

-Jane Shirreff (1808-1883) was a British soprano opera singer and stage actress.
+Jane Shirreff (1808-1883) was a British soprano opera singer.
 She was described as America's "most admired prima donna between the days of Mrs. Wood and those of Louisa Pyne".

 Early life and education

 As a young woman, Shirreff taught singing and sang in church choirs.

 On Shirreff's debut in 1832, the newspapers reported that she was from London and that her father was a tailor.
 She had relatives in the Royal Navy.
 She was a pupil of Tom Welsh.

 Career

 London

 Shirreff was initially known as a ballad singer.

 Her first appearance in opera was as Mandane in Artaxerxes at Drury Lane Theatre in 1831.
 Looking back at the season the following year, The Weekly Dispatch reported that "All the phrases to be found in the puffing vocabulary were exhausted in announcing the appearance of Miss Shirreff.
 The display of red letters in the bills was truly alarming".

 She then took a contract with Covent Garden Theatre; the newspapers reported that she had been offered £80 a night by Drury Lane, and was likely to receive £100 a night at Covent Garden.
 Her other parts included Polly in The Beggar's Opera, which was described as "peculiarly adapted for her chaste and expressive style of singing".
 In 1832, The Age wrote that she had "saved" Covent Garden Theatre.
 Tom Welsh acted as her agent at this stage of her career.

 Leander Zerbini wrote a song for her, a ballad called We Loved; or, Fortune, Titles, and Beauty, which was advertised as "Composed expressly for Miss Shirreff, who possesses the sweetness of Waylett and Stephens, soul of Love, execution of Paton, science of Pasta, and finish of Malibran".
 In 1832 her portrait was engraved from a drawing by Abraham Wivell.

 Queen Victoria drew her in the character of Clara in Michael William Balfe's The Siege of Rochelle.

 Shirreff's many roles on the London stage included: